francois-gm/go-kabk/go4-2021-2022-thesis-assignment/09-css-layout/README.md

 - `flex-grow`, `flex-shrink`, `flex-basis`: growing, shrinking, and default sizing behaviour.
 - `align-self`: overrides the parent alignment (values are the same that align-content).

-Learn everything about flexbox with examples through the (link: https://css-tricks.com/snippets/css/a-guide-to-flexbox/ text: Complete Guide to Flexbox target: _blank), on *css-tricks.com*
+Learn everything about flexbox with examples through [CSS trick's A Complete Guide to Flexbox]((https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-Learn it all on [CSS trick's A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 ### Grid